-You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Australian Heritage Program 2022-23 grant opportunity grant or the other Commonwealth grant.
+You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Australian Heritage Grants 2024-25 grant or the other Commonwealth grant.

 3.2.
 Project period